OrbitalEnterprises/eve-xml-api-proxy/README.md

 ### Viewing Documentation and Trying the API with Swagger

 The EVE XML API proxy has Swagger annotated endpoints which makes it easy to use the Swagger tooling.
 For the live proxy, the Swagger configuration file is available at https://evexmlapi.orbital.enterprises/api/swagger.json.
-This URI can be provided as input to Swagger tooling in order to view documentation and sample the API.
+This URI can be provided as input to Swagger tooling in order to view documentation and try out the API.
 For example, the following link will invoke the [Swagger UI online demo](http://petstore.swagger.io) against the live proxy: http://petstore.swagger.io/?url=https://evexmlapi.orbital.enterprises/swagger.json.
 From the UI demo, you can then invoke any of the exposed API endpoints.

 ### Using Swagger to Generate Client Code

 The REST API can be accessed directly by using the paths and arguments described in the API documentation.
 However, you can also use the Swagger configuration file to automatically generate appropriate client code.
 There are two ways to do this.

 For a Javascript client, there is no need to generate client code statically.
-Instead, one can use the [Swagger Javascript](https://github.com/swagger-api/swagger-js) module.
+Instead, you can use the [Swagger Javascript](https://github.com/swagger-api/swagger-js) module.
 For example, the following HTML snippet will create a Javascript client from the live proxy:

 ```html
 <!-- Set up Swagger -->